A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Methodology

 \textbf{Identification -- Extended search}.
 Besides identification of the relevant research papers by the direct search, we applied also citation searching (i.e., search for additional potentially-relevant papers in references from/to the papers identified by the direct search).
 To some extent, we also checked additional papers published by the same author and at the same venue (e.g., in case of data challenges that are directly focused on the respective category of credibility signals).
 In this way, we identified additional papers (n = {\identificationExtendedSearch}), that partially comes from the pre-print servers, especially arXiv.
 Being a pre-print (a paper that have not underwent the peer-review yet), we carefully checked the quality of such specific cases to make sure that only high-quality papers are included in our survey.

 \textbf{Screening}.
-Upon identification of the papers that satisfy the search queries (n = {\identificationTotal}), title and abstract of the papers have been screened directly in the user interface of corresponding digital library.
-Following this screening, the \textit{non-relevant} papers (n = {\screeningRecordsExcluded}) have been excluded.
-As excluded papers in this step, we considered those that: (i) used the search keywords in a different context that is out of scope this survey as defined in Section~\ref{section:background-scope} (i.e., not related to online content credibility and NLP), or (ii) are not full/short/journal/workshop papers (e.g., abstracts of invited talks or workshops).
+After identifying all papers matching the search queries (n = {\identificationTotal}), we performed an initial screening of titles and abstracts directly within the user interfaces of the respective digital libraries.
+Based on this step, we excluded non-relevant papers (n = {\screeningRecordsExcluded}).
+Papers were excluded at this stage if they: (i) used the search keywords in a context that falls outside the scope of this survey as defined in Section~\ref{section:background-scope} (e.g., not related to online content credibility or NLP), or (ii) were not full, short, journal, or workshop papers (e.g., abstracts of invited talks or workshops).

-Out of the remaining relevant papers (n = {\screeningRecordsSought}), the full body (PDF file) cannot be retrieved by the authors of this survey only in a negligible number of cases (n = {\screeningRecordsNotRetrieved}).
+From the remaining pool of potentially relevant papers (n = {\screeningRecordsSought}), the full-text PDF could not be retrieved for only a negligible number (n = {\screeningRecordsNotRetrieved}).

-For all papers with a full body (n = {\screeningRecordsAssessed}), a final eligibility check was done (to further exclude such papers that have not been already excluded in the first screening step).
-By in-depth analysis of the full version of the obtained papers, we excluded papers due to two specific reasons: \begin{itemize} \item Non-NLP (n = {\screeningRecordsExcludedNonNLP} for direct search, n = {\screeningOtherReportsExcludedNonNLP} for extended search) -- the paper is exploring the general or specific notion of credibility and credibility signals, but from either theoretical, behavioural, human annotation, or other area of computer science (computer vision, social network analysis, etc.). \item Non-relevant (n = {\screeningRecordsExcludedNonRelevant} for direct search, n = {\screeningOtherReportsExcludedNonRelevant} for extended search) -- the search terms (co)-occurr in the paper in the context different from the notion of credibility signals.
-For example, the bi-gram ``confidence indicator" can often occur in research on construction risk assessment.
-Such papers were removed from the analysis. \end{itemize}
+For all papers with an accessible full text (n = {\screeningRecordsAssessed}), a final eligibility assessment was performed to exclude any remaining irrelevant papers not identified during the initial screening.
+Based on an in-depth analysis of the full papers, exclusions were made for the following two reasons: \begin{itemize} \item Non-NLP (n = {\screeningRecordsExcludedNonNLP} for direct search, n = {\screeningOtherReportsExcludedNonNLP} for extended search): These papers explored credibility or credibility signals from theoretical, behavioral, human annotation, or other non-NLP perspectives (e.g., computer vision, social network analysis). \item Non-relevant (n = {\screeningRecordsExcludedNonRelevant} for direct search, n = {\screeningOtherReportsExcludedNonRelevant} for extended search): These papers mentioned the search terms but in contexts unrelated to credibility signals (e.g., “confidence indicator” in construction risk assessment).
+Such papers were excluded from further analysis. \end{itemize}